-The Board of Trustees shall approve an APPEALS PROCEDURE that identifies the materials for, and sets out the required timetables and procedures of, an appeal.
-This document will be available on the Commission Web site.
-Throughout the appeals process, the institution shall have the right to representation of, and participation by, counsel at its own expense.
+The Board of Trustees Commission shall approve an APPEALS PROCEDURE establish appeals procedures that, among other things, identifyies the materials for an appeal, and sets out the required timetables and procedures of, an appeal.
+This document These procedures will be available on the Commission Web website.

+Throughout the appeals process, the institution shall have the right to representation of, and participation by, legal counsel at its own expense.
+HLC may also be represented by legal counsel, both as process advisors and in an advocacy role.

-The Appeals Panel has the authority to make a decision to affirm, amend or reverse the adverse action.
-The Appeals Panel then conveys that decision to the Board of Trustees, which must implement the Appeals Panel's decision regarding the status of the institution in a manner consistent with the decision.
-The Appeals Panel also has the authority to remand the adverse action to the Board of Trustees for additional consideration with an explanation of its decision to remand; the Board of Trustees may affirm, amend or reverse its action after taking into account those issues identified by the Appeals Panel in the explanation of its remand.
+As further described in the Commission's appeals procedure, The Appeals Panel has the authority to make a decision to affirm, amend or reverse remand the adverse action.
+If the Appeal Panel affirms or amends the Board's determination regarding an adverse action, The Appeals Panel then conveys that decision to the Board of Trustees, which must implement the Appeals Panel's decision regarding the status of the institution in a manner consistent with the decision.
+The If the Appeals Panel also has the authority to remands the adverse action to the Board of Trustees for additional consideration, it will provide with an explanation of its decision to remand;.
+Upon remand, the Board of Trustees may affirm, amend or reverse its action after taking into account those issues identified by the Appeals Panel in the explanation of its remand.

 The Commission will notify the institution of the result of the appeal and of the final action by the Board of Trustees and the reason for that result.